 Ann Miller was part of the influx of distinguished families of clergy who populated Castine in the 20th century.
 She has been a major contributor to the town’s organizations in many civic roles (Preservation, Historical Society, and Yacht Club among others).

-Bill Murtagh, previous owner of the Abbott School, now home to the Castine Historical Society exhibits, is one of the world’s leading preservationists.
+Bill Murtagh (1923-2018), previous owner of the Abbott School, now home to the Castine Historical Society exhibits, was one of the world’s leading preservationists.
 He discusses the Castine Historical Society from that viewpoint.

 Kate Robinson recounts the histories of several 20th century Castine families, including the Parsons, Goodwins, Robinsons, and Austins.
 She was intimately involved in the sport of sailing in Castine in the latter half of the century.